- 25.3M peak concurrent viewers — a global streaming record on July 9 2019

 July 9th, 2019.
 India vs New Zealand, Cricket World Cup semi-final.
 MS Dhoni walks to the crease and 1.1 million new viewers join Hotstar every single minute.
 Then he gets run out — and 24 million people hit the back button almost simultaneously.
+This is the engineering story of the platform that survived both.

 The Story

-Cricket is not just a sport in India — it is synchronized national emotion.
+Cricket is not just a sport in India — it is synchronised national emotion.
 When MS Dhoni walks to the crease, tens of millions of people who had given up on the match suddenly reconsider.
 They reach for their phones.
 They open Hotstar.
 At one point during the semi-final, viewership was growing at 1.1 million users per minute — a rate that would overwhelm most cloud architectures before the first over was complete.
-Hotstar's engineering team had spent months anticipating exactly this moment, building an entirely custom infrastructure stack designed around one insight: the biggest danger in live sports streaming is not the peak load itself, but the speed of arrival at that peak.
+Hotstar's engineering team had spent months anticipating exactly this moment, building a custom infrastructure stack designed around one insight: the biggest danger in live sports streaming is not the peak load itself, but the speed of arrival at that peak.

 Problem